Box Office/Gallery Hours:

 617-923-0100 x 8331

 Allison Honea is an educator, director/choreographer, classically trained dancer, and performer from Atlanta, GA.
 She joined the WCT family in 2016 and has had the joy of teaching hundreds of students both onsite and offsite, as well as choreographing and directing numerous productions.
-In her role as the WCT Education Director, she strives to foster community while inspiring confidence in youth and their ability to enact change through the arts.
-Allison’s favorite past production is Chicago: School Edition!
+In her role as the Director of Education, she strives to foster community while inspiring confidence in youth and their ability to enact change through the arts.

 * * *

 617-923-0100 x 8307

 Matt Jatkola is an artist, designer, songwriter, and musician.
 He has been involved in many creative exhibition, graphic, and web design projects at the Mosesian Center since 2007, as well as being a touring musician, songwriter/composer, and Jeopardy! enthusiast.